The red-bellied black snake is part of the Black Snake family and is one of the most dangerous in Australia – as well as one of the most common.

 When provoked, it will recoil into a striking stance as a threat, holding its head and front part of its body high while widening and flattening its neck.
 It may bite as a last resort.
 A bite from this snake needs to be tended to immediately with the correct first aid.

 If you spot this snake, or suspect there may be one living in your home or garden, get in touch with our team.
-We operate 24/7 and can provide identification, trapping and relocation services for wild snakes.
+We operate 24/7 and can provide identification, capture and relocation services for wild snakes.
 To ensure your safety and the safety of your family and pets, our team always aims to assist you as soon as possible.

 Remember to maintain a safe distance from the snake, but keep an eye on it until we get there!